SoftFauna/softfauna-style-guide/C/README.md

 ### File Boilerplate

-Within the first page (24 lines) of a file, the project's name and project URL, the file's purpose, and the project's basic licensing information must be visible. each file should fit the following format
+Within the first page (24 lines) of a file, the project's name, URL, the file's purpose, and the project's basic licensing information must be visible. each file should fit the following format

 ``` C